sudja89/de-la-huerta-a-la-mesa/README.md

 I hope this android application will be useful to the people who access it.

-I include the installation manual and the user's manual.
+I include the installation manual, the user's manual and the application executable.

 Thank you.